Fall overtook Summer, leaves began falling, and the amount of light in a day started its decrease.

-It's roughly a four mile loop, though there are folks on the internet who claimed that they hiked it and it was twice as long.
+It's roughly a four mile loop, though there are folks on the internet who claimed that they hiked it and it was eight miles long!

-It turns out, the trail is actually about a four mile loop.
+It turns out, the trail really is a four mile loop.
 It's well-marked, and I really can't fathom how people would hike here and make these claims.
-Maybe they got lost or have really inaccurate fitbits?
+Maybe they got lost or have really inaccurate fitness tracking devices?

 This post was part of a series: